csangara/plength/README.md

 - numba 0.37.0
 - sknw last updated on Oct 25, 2017 (https://github.com/yxdragon/sknw)

+This information can also be found in the requirements.txt file.
+For more detailed installation steps, please refer to the "Plength Installation Guide.pdf."
 Once the libraries have been installed, simply download the file "PLENGTH.py" and run the script.

 ### Input specifications
 For optimum performance, the following conditions are recommended: